signalfx/splunk-otel-java/docs/faq.md

 - **Can upstream opentelemetry-java or opentelemetry-java-instrumentation be used instead?** Definitely, however Splunk only provides best-effort support.
-- **What’s different between Splunk Distribution of OpenTelemetry Java and OpenTelemetry Java Instrumentation?** Supported by Splunk, better defaults for Splunk products, access to other open-source projects including Micrometer.
+- **What’s different between Splunk Distribution of OpenTelemetry Java and OpenTelemetry Instrumentation for Java?** Supported by Splunk, better defaults for Splunk products, access to other open-source projects including Micrometer.
 Note, we take an upstream-first approach, Splunk Distribution of OpenTelemetry Java allow us to move fast.